-Oh Shalimar, where do I even begin? 🙂 It’s taken me almost 2 years of wear to get acquainted with and comfortable enough, to even dare spout an opinion about this icon of a fragrance.
+Oh Shalimar, where do I even begin? 🙂 It’s taken me a few years of wearing to get acquainted with and comfortable enough, to even dare spout off an opinion about this icon of a fragrance.

 First off, I LOVE the story of Shalimar.
-It really IS an epic fairytale and love story.
-If you are not familar with the story, (have you been living under a rock? ;-p lol) Google the history and story behind the Taj Mahal.
+It’s such an epic fairytale love story.
+If you are not familar with the story, look up the history and story behind the Taj Mahal.

-I admit, like many of the old Guerlain classics, I got off to a rough start with Shalimar.
-As mentioned in my other vintage classics reviews, I got my start with perfumes in the 90’s, with sweet fruity, soapy clean, acquatic floral bomb types.
+Like many of the older Guerlain classics, I got off to a rough start with Shalimar.
+As mentioned in my other vintage classics reviews, My into yo perfumes came in the late 80s/early 90s with the sweet fruity, soapy clean, acquatic floral bomb types.
 Shalimar is not a squeaky clean, Americanized type of perfume.
 In fact, it is the epitome of a classic French perfume, with the sweet notes balanced over the ‘dirty’ animalic notes.
 In the case of Shalimar, it’s Vanilla over Civet.

 I own Shalimar in three concentrations: EdC, EdP, and Parfum/Extrait.
-I also own two flankers as of now which are the Soufflé and Parfum Initial, which will both get their own reviews in good time.
+I also own two flankers as of now which are the Soufflé and Parfum Initial, which will both get their own reviews at some point.

-I do not wear this perfume in professional settings either.
+I prefer the edc concentration in general, as Shalimar can overtake and dominate easily.
+I live in a warm climate with very short, light winters, so I reserve the parfum for the colder season, and the EdC for the hottest months when I need my Shalimar fix.
+Parfum during the summer could easily choke a room lol.
+Which is why I do not wear this perfume to work lol.
 It can easily be offensive since it is such a powerhouse of a perfume.
 But if you do, I suggest a light hand when applying.
 Plus, I think it’s very sexy and seductive so, for me, this is something I wear evenings out on the weekend or at home when I want to enjoy it just for myself.

-Shalimar isn’t a youthful girly perfume at all.
+Shalimar isn’t a youthful girly perfume.
 Actually, I can’t really see anyone under 30 wearing it.
-It’s too sexy and lustful but not in a Victorias Secret kind of way.
+It’s too sexy and but not in a Victorias Secret kind of way.
 More like a ‘Mata Hari’s bottomless dance of seduction’ kind of way.
+It’s very mature.
 It’s also very unisex and smells great on men too.
 Regardless of who puts this on or how old they may be, one thing is for certain: this perfume requires confidence to wear.

 The top starts out very citrusy, bergamot and lemon, but quickly settles into the sweet spiced vanilla it’s famous for, with a hint of rose, iris, and patchouli peeking out, and it’s a sillage beast.
 The dry down base, which will cost you several hours of wait time to get to, is very gentle, cozy, powdery, soft leather, incense, and vanilla.
 Devine!
 I can smell it on my scarf for days after spraying so the longetivity is excellent, maybe even more than you bargain for.